 Pros & Cons of Living in Guilin

-Thinking about moving to Guilin?
+Thinking about to Guilin?
 Below we highlight some of the pros and cons of living in Guilin.

 Pros of Living in Guilin, China as a Digital Nomad